What have we been doing during the pandemic?

 - Set up a pilot SATS probe delivery service for patients

-Hot sites – newcastle hot site now closed
+Hot service – hot site

 Our role included developing the standard operating procedure; this mapped the process for booking in and seeing patients at hot sites.
 We also made sure the estate and facilities were fit for purpose and stocked with equipment including technology and IT.
 We also managed the rota; on many days members of the NGPS team have also worked at the hot sites as duty managers.
+Appointments are booked through GP practices.

 As with the hot sites, we put together the standard operating procedure.
 We also ensured the right team were in place, procured the necessary equipment and managed the rota.